The Early Years Foundation Stage

 - Creating and thinking critically

-At the end of the EYFS – in the summer term of the Reception year in school – teachers complete an assessment which is known as the EYFS Profile.
+At the end of the EYFS – in the summer term of the Reception year in school – the teacher completes an assessment which is known as the EYFS Profile.
 This assessment is carried out by the class teacher and is based on what they, and other staff caring for your child, have observed over a period of time.

 It states whether your child has reached expected levels in the seven areas of learning at the end of the Reception year.
 These expectations are called the Early Learning Goals (ELGs).

 What happens in the Early Years at St Peters?

 The Early Years at St Peters consists of one 30 place Reception class.
-The high-quality environment ensures that all children develop their independent play skills by supporting each other, and as a result, our children achieve the best outcomes at the end of their early years journey.
+The high-quality environment ensures that all children develop their independent play skills by supporting each other, and as a result, all of our children achieve the best outcomes at the end of their early years journey.
 We have been able to develop the provision that we offer over the past few years, to ensure that we provide the best experiences for your child.
 The outstanding environment ensures that all children meet their full potential from their individual starting points, as practitioners reflect on how each area of provision can support and meet your child’s personal needs.